-Audit documentation - The record of audit procedures performed, relevant audit evidence obtained, and conclusions the auditor reached (terms such as "working papers" or "workpapers" are also sometimes used).

-Audit evidence - Information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
-Audit evidence includes both information contained in the accounting records underlying the financial statements and other information. (see Sufficiency of audit evidence and Appropriateness of audit evidence.)

-Audit file - One or more folders or other storage media, in physical or electronic form, containing the records that comprise the audit documentation for a specific engagement.

-†Audit firm - (see Firm)

-Audit opinion - (see Modified opinion and Unmodified opinion)

-Audit risk - The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
-Audit risk is a function of the risks of material misstatement and detection risk.

-Audit sampling (sampling) - The application of audit procedures to less than 100% of items within a population of audit relevance such that all sampling units have a chance of selection in order to provide the auditor with a reasonable basis on which to draw conclusions about the entire population.

-Audited financial statements (in the context of HKSA 810 (Revised)) - Financial statements6 audited by the auditor in accordance with HKSAs, and from which the summary financial statements are derived.

-Auditor - "Auditor" is used to refer to the person or persons conducting the audit, usually the engagement partner or other members of the engagement team, or, as applicable, the firm.
+- \Audit documentation The record of audit procedures performed, relevant audit evidence obtained, and conclusions the auditor reached (terms such as "working papers" or "workpapers" are also sometimes used). - \Audit evidence Information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
+Audit evidence includes both information contained in the accounting records underlying the financial statements and other information. (see Sufficiency of audit evidence and Appropriateness of audit evidence.) - \Audit file One or more folders or other storage media, in physical or electronic form, containing the records that comprise the audit documentation for a specific engagement. - \†Audit firm (see Firm) - \Audit opinion (see Modified opinion and Unmodified opinion) - \Audit risk The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
+Audit risk is a function of the risks of material misstatement and detection risk. - \Audit sampling (sampling) The application of audit procedures to less than 100% of items within a population of audit relevance such that all sampling units have a chance of selection in order to provide the auditor with a reasonable basis on which to draw conclusions about the entire population. - \Audited financial statements (in the context of HKSA 810 (Revised)) Financial statements audited by the auditor in accordance with HKSAs, and from which the summary financial statements are derived. - \Auditor "Auditor" is used to refer to the person or persons conducting the audit, usually the engagement partner or other members of the engagement team, or, as applicable, the firm.
 Where an HKSA expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than "auditor" is used.
 "Engagement partner" and "firm" are to be read as referring to their public sector equivalents where relevant.

+&lt;sup>6 HKSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Hong Kong Standards on Auditing, paragraph 13(f) defines the term "financial statements".